nwjs/node/doc/api/fs.md

 (such as keyboard or sound card), read operations do not finish until data is available.
 This can prevent the process from exiting and the stream from closing naturally.

+By default, the stream will not emit a `'close'` event after it has been destroyed.
+This is the opposite of the default for other `Readable` streams.
+Set the `emitClose` option to `true` to change this behavior.

 ```js
 const fs = require('fs');